 And finally, once we’ve cleaned up our act, we’ll make sure we’ve got everything backed up, either to The Cloud or to an external disk or drive.

 In the meantime, why not get out some screen wipes and give the screen and keyboard a good wipe down.
 And, if you have a desktop PC or a laptop with a visible vent, it’s a good idea to put the hoover up to the back of the fan vent and suck out the dust especially if you have pets.
 No, seriously.
 One of our computers was constantly overheating.
 When we took the back off to check that all was well with the heat-sink we found, to our surprise, an enormous ball of fluff had collected there.
 No wonder it wouldn’t work!

 Taking that one step further, if you’re confident to open the case on a desktop machine – and can do so without invalidating any warranties – it’s well worth giving your computer’s insides a good freshen up.
 Just open it up and give all the dusty looking bits a blast of air from an air canister such as this one on Amazon*.
 No more fluff – and no more whirring fan.

 Although the focus of this will be on Windows systems, many of the techniques and tips will also be relevant for Mac users.
 Where there are differences, I’ll provide separate info in later posts.

 Credits: main image copyright iStock.com/valio84sl

 Are you ready to Spring Clean Your System?
 Don’t want to miss out?
-Make sure you click the green Follow button and subscribe to receive Languedoc 121 Tech tips and news via email.
+Subscribe to the newsletter for latest news, updates, and tech tips.

 Whether you’re using your computer for business or just for personal stuff, the chances are there are files, photographs and other pieces of info (passwords, etc.) that you don’t want to lose.
 If you want to be sure you have it all, should the worst happen, are you prepared?